knbz/security-advisor/setup_cluster.md

 {:tip: .tip}
 {:download: .download}

-# Setting up a cluster
+# Setting up Network Analytics
 {: #cluster_install}

 You can try out the network analytics feature of the service by installing a {{site.data.keyword.security-advisor_short}} in to a {{site.data.keyword.containerlong_notm}} cluster.